forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 *Use Inspect and check the `src`-attribute to see the Cloudinary URLs.*

-This integration makes it possible to use the latest technology advances while keeping the editing experience simple and clean.
+This integration makes it possible to efficiently store, organize and deliver images while keeping the editing experience simple and clean.
 Non-developers can continue to upload and use images through Forestry’s Media Library and Editor.

 <img src="http://res.cloudinary.com/dljtb0dbc/image/upload/v1527561785/drag_drop.gif" />

+The Forestry Media Library and Cloudinary are always in sync.
+Every resource that you can find on Cloudinary can be accessed through the Forestry Media Library.

+Once you connect Cloudinary to your account, Forestry is giving you full access to Cloudinary features in your Templates by inserting the `image_name.extension` only.

+{{% tip %}}
+Check out our docs for tips and tricks on how to best handle Cloudinary URLs in templates.
+{{% /tip %}}

 # Other New Features